lukesmallman1993/Guess-What-Trivia/README.md

    - 1. Css - [Results](assets/images/validation/css.png)
    - 2. html - [Results](assets/images/validation/html.png)
    - 3. javascript - Codes were checked using [JSHINT](https://jshint.com/) - there where 2 warning ans these where the Missing semicolon and 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).

+### **Color change**
+ - I decided th change the progress bar as it was the same as the correct color which clashed with eachother.
+I went with orange as its the same color as the buttons ive been using so wanted to keep a consistency throughout.
+ - Ive also kept the color blue for the background as it took me longer that I planned on the javascript side of my quiz app and wanted it to work first before I changed any of the background.

 [Back to contents](#content)